jrheard/blog/python/tic-tac-toe.md

 In this project, you'll write a program that lets you play a game of tic-tac-toe against a computer opponent.

 The goal of this project is to get you comfortable with writing **functions**.
+You've been using functions all year, but in this project you'll write more of them at one time than you have before.

+Before we start, I want to spend just a quick second talking about how I think about functions, because I think it's a useful picture to have in your head.
+It's helped me a lot.

 Functions are like LEGO blocks.

 {% img lego.jpg %}

-A LEGO block is a small, simple thing—but if you put a bunch of those simple blocks together in the right way, you can make the Milennium Falcon, or the Eiffel Tower, or a goofy-looking dog.
+A LEGO block is a small, simple thing—but if you put a bunch of those simple blocks together in the right way, you can make the Milennium Falcon, or the Eiffel Tower, or I don't know, a pizza or a dog or something.

-Functions are just like that.
-The functions you write should each be small, simple, and easy to understand—but if you put a bunch of your functions together in the right way, you can make a website, or control a robot, or fly a spaceship.
+Functions are just like that. **The functions you write should each be small, simple, and easy to understand**—but if you put a bunch of your functions together in the right way, you can make a website, or control a robot, or fly a spaceship.

 The best part about functions is that they're even better than LEGO blocks, because you can make your own!
 When you buy a LEGO set, you're stuck with whatever kinds of blocks come with the set; when you use a programming language, you can use its built-in functions to make _your own_ way cooler functions that do whatever you want, and then you can put _those_ functions together to make a program that does something awesome.
 Functions are basically my favorite thing about programming.

+OK, enough philosophy.
 Let's write some simple functions and put them together to make a tic-tac-toe game!

 ## Demo

 The game we're making will look like this:

-<asciinema-player src="{{ site.baseurl }}/tictactoe_cast.json" rows="25" cols="85" autoplay="true" loop="true"></asciinema-player>
+<asciinema-player src="{{ site.baseurl }}/tictactoe_cast.json" rows="25" cols="95" autoplay="true" loop="true"></asciinema-player>

 (The idea for this project was taken from Al Sweigart's excellent book "Invent Your Own Computer Games With Python".)